northstarhana/northstarhana/content/Unreal Engine/Defeating Hot Reload and Reinstancing.md

   - CPlusPlus
   - UnrealEngine
 ---
-If you're reading this, you should know by now that you should [stop live coding](Stop%20Live%20Coding.md).
+If you're reading this, you should know by now that you shouldn't be [live coding with Reinstancing enabled](Stop%20Live%20Coding.md).

 Reinstancing causes rampant asset corruption and sets up false expectations for designers less familiar with the intricacies of the relationship C++ has with the Unreal Editor.